-It’s been more than a year since Microsoft released windows 11.
+It’s been more than a year since Microsoft released Windows 11.
 The release came with a big jump in the minimum system requirements.
 But are the minimum system specifications really enough?
 Is 4GB RAM sufficient?
 Will you have a good time working on it?
 Let’s take a look at how it all works out.

 With the launch of Windows 11, we saw a big jump in the system requirements.
 We have listed the minimum system requirements below:

 These are the major specs.
 Comparing the past, the minimum amount of RAM required to run Windows 10 was 2GB.
-Similarly, for windows 8 it was 2GB as well.
-(Here, we’re discussing x64 systems because windows 11 is an x64-only system).
+Similarly, for Windows 8 it was 2GB as well.
+(Here, we’re discussing x64 systems because Windows 11 is an x64-only system).
 While the jump in minimum system requirements is significant, the specs are still low for the modern-day computer where 8GB is the norm.

 Let us start by understanding what RAM does.
 RAM is the primary memory of the system.
 It stores data written by the apps while they are running.
 They are also volatile.
-Meaning, as soon as the power is turned off, the data stored in the RAM is gone.
-And as soon as the power is turned on, the RAM springs into action.
+Meaning, that as soon as the power is turned off, the data stored in the RAM is gone.
+As soon as the power is turned on, the RAM springs into action.
 The operating system uses a huge chunk of this RAM.
 Especially if you’re using an OS like Windows.

 The computer will start up without any problems.
 However, the problems will start when you try to open up other applications that use RAM.
 So if you use the bare minimum recommended by the operating system, the RAM will already be jam-packed.
 Now, opening another application on top of that can be acceptable.
 But you can kiss goodbye to your chances of multitasking.
-So is the case for windows 11.
+So is the case for Windows 11.
 If you use 4GB of RAM in the system, Windows will end up using more than 3GB of it.
 You will be left with less than a GigaByte of RAM which is far from optimal.

 According to Microsoft, Windows 11 does a lot of memory management to best favor the app that is running in the foreground.
 Also, in some Microsoft Forums, people claimed that Windows 11 comes with a “performance boost”.
 But, as far as we can tell, no amount of performance boosting can solve the problem of insufficient hardware.